asimo945/ANN_QuotationMachine/data/intro.md

-## The folder puts all the daata related to the code
+### The folder puts all the data related to the code